COVID-19 Pandemic Unemployment Payment

 Can I reapply if I stopped claiming my payment?

 If you stopped claiming because you returned to work, but are laid off or become unemployed again because of COVID-19, you can reapply for the COVID-19 Pandemic Unemployment Payment.

 If you were getting PUP and stopped claiming because you left Ireland, you can reapply when you return.
 However, you may not be paid for the 14 days that you are required to self-isolate when you return from abroad.

 A cross-border or frontier worker is any employed or self-employed person who works in one jurisdiction and lives in another.
 Living in another jurisdiction means that you return to your home country every day, as a rule, or at least once a week.
 If a frontier worker loses their job, they should claim unemployment benefits from the country they are living in.

-If you are a cross-border worker who lives in Ireland, were working in Northern Ireland and you lost your job due to the COVID-19 pandemic, you can claim the COVID-19 Pandemic Unemployment Payment.
+If you are a cross-border worker who lives in Ireland, were working in Northern Ireland and you lost your job due to the COVID-19 public health emergency, you can claim the COVID-19 Pandemic Unemployment Payment.